Inbar-kr/nopcommerce-test-framework/README.md

 ## Project Overview

 This project is an automated test suite for validating the functionality and performance of the nopCommerce platform.
 The test suite is built using Selenium WebDriver with Python (Pytest) and integrated into a CI/CD pipeline using GitHub Actions to ensure consistent and reliable test execution.

+Design Pattern: The framework follows the Page Object Model (POM) design pattern, which improves code readability, maintainability, and reusability by separating page-specific elements and actions into dedicated page classes.

 It focuses on automating key functionalities like user registration, login, product search, and checkout operations.

 ## Features